General Statement: 2026

-The work in this series explores identity, form, and process, and blurs the boundaries of painting and sculpture.
+The work in this series explores identity, form, and process, blurring the boundaries between painting and sculpture.
 Using various materials such as parchment paper, paint, muslin, and mylar these works begin to abstract the human body.
 The stuffed and swaddled forms appear quite visceral in nature, somewhat even grotesque.
 They also project qualities of warmth, tenderness, intimacy, and fragility like an abstract nude.
 The work almost begs to be touched and you become bewitched by its voyeuristic appeal.
 The weighted physicality of the paper or painted surfaces creates an illusion of skin or flesh.
 By stuffing the skins the pieces take on a gluttonous life of their own.

 My process includes stuffing, layering, folding, and draping acrylic and latex paint skins, paper, and fabric as a way of connecting the physicality of my materials with the fleshiness of the body.
 The shapes swell and fold, and I’m fascinated by the way paint can be manipulated as an organic sculptural form and yet sometimes behaves in unexpected ways.
 By stuffing these forms, they can be perceived as more human and therefore more relatable.
 These works project qualities of power, tenderness, intimacy, and fragility, which all help give the work life.
 There’s also a vague erotic suggestion and voyeuristic appeal in seeing these abstract gluttonous forms exposed – the work almost begs to be touched.